ShivanshTiwari01/employee-review-system/README.md

 # Amazon Employees Feedback Management System

-- Tech Stack Used: Node.js, Express.js, Mongo DB, Bootstrap
+- Tech Stack Used: Node.js, Express.js, Mongo DB and Bootstrap

 - An Employee review system for a big corporate such as Amazon